The Bear Trap: What it is and How not to fall for it

 What Is a Bull Trap?

 A bull trap is the opposite scenario.
-It occurs when an asset's price breaks above a key resistance level, signaling a potential bullish breakout.
-This encourages investors to buy or "go long."
+It occurs when an asset's price breaks above a key resistance level, signaling a potential bullish breakout and encouraging investors to buy.
 However, the breakout fails, and the price quickly reverses, falling sharply and trapping buyers in losing positions.
-This tactic often leverages the Fear Of Missing Out (FOMO) to create false market sentiment before larger players sell their holdings.
+This tactic often leverages the Fear Of Missing Out (FOMO) to generate false market sentiment before larger players sell their holdings.

 Differences Between a Bear Trap and a Bull Trap